-When Matt and Alysha turned up in Vietnam, the plan altered again.
-When I met the lovely Cindy in Borneo, that’s when I found myself really going with the flow of the world (or chasing a pretty girl, you decide!).
+When friends from home turned up in Vietnam, the plan altered again.
+When I met C in Borneo, that’s when I found myself really going with the flow of the world (or chasing a pretty girl, you decide!).

 What resulted was a crazy back-and-forth path through south east Asia, criss-crossed with buses and trains, passing countries by plane that i would visit overland months later.

-Pretty soon Cindy and I had settled into the organic flow of our trip, forgetting that we were on a holiday, forgetting why we were travelling, just feeling in the journey.
+Pretty soon we had settled into the organic flow of our trip, forgetting that we were on a holiday, forgetting why we were travelling, just feeling in the journey.

 By the end of Asia, I began to find the temporary lifestyle of moving from hotel to hotel very wearisome, compounded by carrying an enormous backpack to be unpacked and repacked, daily sometimes.

-So I’m in Paris now, living in an apartment with Cindy, near the Arc de Triomphe.
+So I’m in Paris now, living in an apartment near the Arc de Triomphe.
 A perfect situation for both of us.
-Cindy has returned to work to save money for further travelling.
 I’m fulfilling a fantasy of my own, living as a lazy, unemployed artist in the renowned cultural epicentre that is the city of Paris.

 To everyone back home, i’m having an awesome, surreal, life-changing time!
 Keep emailing me because I love hearing news from home, no matter how unexciting it may seem.

 I don’t get to keep in contact with everyone as much as i’d like but i’m always thinking about home.
-Can’t wait to introduce everybody to my wonderful girlfriend Cindy down the track!
 Here’s a work-in-progress of my first painting, enjoy!